-The 802.1AS function is active on the port.
+The connected ports are 802.1AS-capable and have the 802.1AS function enabled.
 The prerequisites are:

-- The port measures a Peer delay, the checkbox in the Measuring delay column is marked. - The value in the Peer delay [ns] column is lower than the value in the Peer delay threshold [ns] column. - unmarked
+- The checkbox in the Measuring delay column is marked.
+The device measures the delay (Peer delay) on the port. - The value you specify in the Peer delay threshold [ns] column is higher than the value in the Peer delay [ns] column. - unmarked (default setting)